benidot/grocerydoer/README.md

 # grocerydoer

-grocerydoer is a Python-based grocery list program built for speed, feature intuitiveness and simplicity
+grocerydoer is a Python-based grocery list terminal program built for speed, feature intuitiveness and simplicity. when i am able to a graphical interface shall be made.

 ## how to use
 available commands: